Differential operators, anisotropy, and simplicial spheres: Introduction

 In characteristic $p$, partial derivatives commute with $p$th powers.
 If all row sums of $I$ are $p-1$, then after applying $\partial^I$ to the identity in Theorem~\ref{thm:exact}, exactly one term on the right hand side survives, giving the following result.

-\begin{theorem} Let $\Delta$ be a connected oriented simplicial pseudomanifold of dimension $d - 1$ over a field $k$ of characteristic $p$ with vertex set $V = \{ 1, \ldots , n \}$.
+\begin{theorem} Let $k$ be a field of characteristic $p$.
+Let $\Delta$ be a connected simplicial pseudomanifold of dimension $d - 1$ that is oriented over $k$ and has vertex set $V = \{1, \dotsc, n\}$.
 Let $I$ be a $d \times n$ matrix of nonnegative integers such that all row sums are $p - 1$.
 Let $J$ be a $1 \times n$ matrix of nonnegative integers with row sum $d$.
 Then

 \end{theorem}